rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed DX9 mode not showing movie subtitles properly when not using the hi-res patch
 >Fixed DisplayBonusDamage not being applied to Melee Damage stat on the character screen when BonusHtHDamageFix is enabled
 >Improved the functionality of ExtraSaveSlots: added sound effect when clicking on the navigation buttons
->Improved the fix for start_gdialog script function to fix a crash if calling start_gdialog outside of the talk_p_proc procedure for talking heads
+>Improved the functionality of StartGDialogFix to fix a crash when calling start_gdialog outside the talk_p_proc procedure for talking heads
 >Added a fix for the exploit that allows you to gain excessive skill points from Tag! perk before leaving the character screen
 >Added an option to change the limit of how many protos per type can be loaded into memory at once, and improved the functionality of set_proto_data script function to be able to automatically increase the limit when needed
 >Added an option to skip the 'Move Items' window when taking items from containers or corpses and not holding down ItemFastMoveKey